Christian Pentzold

 A defining—yet understudied—feature of digital communication is automation: the production of content, the distribution of information and messages, the curation of media use and the governance of content are all increasingly shaped and influenced by automated processes and automated actors.
 The conferences addresses two sides of the story of automating communication: the few who are shaping, designing, programming and implementing algorithms and other technologies, and the many who are using and are impacted by automated communication.
 In this regard, automation raises questions of power and power relations.
 Automating core features of democracy such as the assignment of relevance and legitimacy to issues, actors, and specific content, based on data and algorithms controlled and operated by a few private companies, challenges notions of transparency, due process, and legitimacy.
 What are the regulatory measures to curb this power?
 And are automation, algorithms, and artificial intelligence really meaningful answers to social problems?

-The joint research project studies the digital extracurricular learning and educational practices of young people.
-Its interdisciplinary and triangulating four sub-projects focus on practices that are geared towards both curricular topics of formal school education and vocational orientation as well as towards the more interest-based knowledge and skills of leisure.
-To combination of projects from general didactics, media education and pedagogy, communication and media studies as well as specialized didactics allows for a comprehensive perspective on explanatory videos and tutorials.
-They are especially prominent on video sharing platforms like YouTube where they are extensively used by teenagers and young people.
-In addition, the project also examines the content and educational dimension of adolescent communicative repertoires in order to describe and analyze the variety of individual and collective practices of extracurricular learning, professionalization, and self-enhancement.
+The joint research project studied the digital extracurricular learning and educational practices of young people.
+Its interdisciplinary and triangulating four sub-projects focused on practices that are geared towards both curricular topics of formal school education and vocational orientation as well as towards the more interest-based knowledge and skills of leisure.
+To combination of projects from general didactics, media education and pedagogy, communication and media studies as well as specialized didactics allowed for a comprehensive perspective on explanatory videos and tutorials.
+They were especially prominent on video sharing platforms like YouTube where they are extensively used by teenagers and young people.
+In addition, the project also examined the content and educational dimension of adolescent communicative repertoires in order to describe and analyze the variety of individual and collective practices of extracurricular learning, professionalization, and self-enhancement.

-The collaborative project is a joint initiative with Sven Kommer and Frauke Intemann from RWTH Aachen University and my Bremen colleague Karsten Wolf.
-It is funded by the German Federal Ministry of Education and Research (BMBF; project no: 01JD1804B).
+The collaborative project was a joint initiative with Sven Kommer and Frauke Intemann from RWTH Aachen University and my Bremen colleague Karsten Wolf.
+It was funded by the German Federal Ministry of Education and Research (BMBF; project no: 01JD1804B).

 ICA 2018 Pre-Conference.
 Sponsored by the Philosophy, Theory and Critique (PTC) Division of the International Communication Association